open-telemetry/opentelemetry-js/packages/opentelemetry-tracing/README.md

 const { BasicTracerProvider } = require('@opentelemetry/tracing');

 // To start a trace, you first need to initialize the Tracer provider.
-// NOTE: the default OpenTelemetry tracer provider does not record any tracing information. opentelemetry.trace.setGlobalTracerProvider(new BasicTracerProvider());
+// NOTE: The default OpenTelemetry tracer provider does not record any tracing information.
+//       Registering a working tracer provider allows the API methods to record traces. new BasicTracerProvider().register();

 // To create a span in a trace, we used the global singleton tracer to start a new span. const span = opentelemetry.trace.getTracer('default').startSpan('foo');